satra/OpenEvaluationArticle/OpenEvaluationArticle.rst

 registered github members to comment and report issues.
-A typical analogy to submitting an article for publication would be for a developer to create a “pull request” that sends maintainers of a project a message to integrate the developer’s changes into the main project.
+A typical analogy to submitting an article for publication would be for a developer to create a “pull request” that sends maintainers of a project a message to integrate the developer’s changes to the code into the main project.
 Such a request is handled via a web interface that combines discussion together with the code changes.
-Although the primary developers of the project get the email, any github member is allowed to comment on such a request.
-The web interface allows inserting comments per line.
+Although the primary developers of the project get the “pull-request” email, any github member is allowed to comment on such a request.
+The web interface allows inserting comments in an interactive discussion form or for any given line of the code.

 Metrics: